force-h2020/force-bdss/doc/source/plugin_development.rst

 Many ``BaseModel`` subclasses also include a ``verify`` method, which is called before an MCO run starts to ensure that the execution will be successful.
-This verification tep can also be triggered in the WfManager UI even before an MCO run is submitted.
-For ``BaseDataSourceModel`` subclasses is is automatically performed whenever the slots objects are updated, however developers can also include the `verify=True` metadata on any additional trait that requires verification.
+This verification step can also be triggered in the WfManager UI even before an MCO run is submitted.
+For ``BaseDataSourceModel`` subclasses it is automatically performed whenever the slots objects are updated, however developers can also include the `verify=True` metadata on any additional trait that requires verification.
 Including this in example above::